Children of the American Revolution

 The National Society Children of the American Revolution (NSCAR) is a youth organization that was founded on April 5, 1895, by Harriett Lothrop.
 The idea was proposed on February 22, 1895, at the Fourth Continental Congress of the National Society, Daughters of the American Revolution (DAR).
-The organization was promptly chartered by the United States Congress, and NSCAR, is now the nation's oldest and largest, patriotic youth organization.
+The organization was promptly chartered by the United States Congress, and is now the nation's oldest and largest, patriotic youth organization.
 NSCAR offers membership to anyone under the age of 22 who is lineally descended from someone who served in the Continental Army or gave material aid to the cause of freedom in the American Revolution.

 There are three parent organizations: DAR, Sons of the American Revolution, and Sons of the Revolution.

-CAR Headquarters are housed in the DAR Constitution Hall.
+CAR Headquarters is housed in the Memorial Continental Hall.
 The National Headquarters houses a museum dedicated to NSCAR and American history, archives, a library, records, and a chapel.

 Founding

-Harriett Lothrop (1844-1924) was a member of the Daughters of the American Revolution and the owner of The Wayside in Concord, Massachusetts (not to be confused with the Wayside Inn in Sudbury, Massachusetts).
-She was the author of a number of children's books and the widow of publisher Daniel Lothrop.
+Harriett Lothrop (1844–1924) was a member of the Daughters of the American Revolution and the owner of The Wayside in Concord, Massachusetts (not to be confused with the Wayside Inn in Sudbury, Massachusetts).
+She was the author of several children's books and the widow of publisher Daniel Lothrop.
 She was a friend of Julia Ward Howe and the Alcott family.

 She felt strongly that there needed to be an organization to teach children American history and patriotic values.
 She founded the NSCAR to accomplish these goals.
-Originally, all leaders in the NSCAR were adult members of DAR, but the leadership style evolved over time; now the organization is led by a National President, 13 National Officers, nine National Vice Presidents of the Regions, State Presidents, National Chairmen, and equal Seniors.
+Initially, all leaders in the NSCAR were adult members of DAR, but the leadership style evolved; now the organization is led by a National President, 13 National Officers, nine National Vice Presidents of the Regions, State Presidents, National Chairmen, and equal Seniors.

 Objectives

-The NSCAR has six primary objectives in its by-laws; these objectives are the foundation of the organization:
+The NSCAR has six primary objectives in its by-laws; these objectives are the organization's foundation: